Cynixia/The-Black-Book/Binary Multiplication.md

 ![[BinaryMultiplicationSignedComparison.svg]]

 ## Implementation
+### Unsigned multiplication
-### Adder tree
+#### Adder tree
-A simple but *slow* implementation of binary multiplication is an [[adder]] tree.
+A simple but *slow* implementation of unsigned binary multiplication is an [[adder]] tree.

 Partial products are formed using $m\times n$ AND gates.
 They are then summed to form the result using adders. $n-1$ adders of $m$ bit width are required.

 The first adder receives an additional *zero* input since the *least significant bit* of the first partial product is taken as part of the result.
 It is appended to the *front* of the first partial product.

 Each successive adder does not receive the least significant bit of the *previous* partial product summation.

 Below is a 4 bit by 4 bit binary multiplier implemented by an adder tree.

 ![[BinaryMultiplicationAdderTree.svg]]

-### Iterative array
+#### Iterative array
 Binary multiplication can also be implemented as an [[Iterative Circuit|iterative array]], which is a faster method.

 Each *cell* of the array receives a carry-in and a bit of the *incoming* partial product sum (PPS), the multiplicand $m$, and the multiplier $n$.
 It computes the *current* partial product then adds it to the *partial product sum*.